mozilla/bedrock/docs/testing.rst

 Running Playwright tests
 ========================

-Playwright test dependencies are installed via NPN but are not included in the ``make preflight`` command along with bedrock's core dependencies.
+Playwright test dependencies are installed via NPM but are not included in the ``make preflight`` command along with bedrock's core dependencies.
 This is because the dependencies are not required to run the site, and also include several large binary files for each headless browser engine.